eralbrecht/assignment1/README.txt

 Rose Albrecht CPSC350 2300456 Assignment1
 README
-something is wrong and i cant get the program to enter a while loop a second time to iterate through the lines to produce the variance effectively and therefore i cannot produce a standard deviation or variance however the code to do it s present. http://www.cplusplus.com/forum/general/211397/
+this does not accept lower case letters and its due now so this is what you get something is wrong and i cant get the program to enter a while loop a second time to iterate through the lines to produce the variance effectively and therefore i cannot produce a standard deviation or variance however the code to do it s present. http://www.cplusplus.com/forum/general/211397/
 	used as a reference on how to read a file in for analysis